 The structure of an abstract is always more or less the same.
-Typically, it is a single paragraph, written using the past tense, containing five parts:
+Typically, it is a single paragraph, containing five parts:

 - PART 1 (context): The first sentences talk about the context of the paper from a very general perspective.

 - PART 2 (problem): Then, a problem is mentioned and why it must be solved.